-- inflammation around the portal hepatics.
-There was marked increase in the haemoglobin level - and in the RBC count at the highest doses.
-There was also significant increase in WBC. - Conclusion: The high LD50 value indicated that the polyherbal preparations could be safe for - 49 use but its safety was negated by high presence of E coli load.
-Although the formulation - showed good hypoglycaemic activity and beneficial effects on cardiovascular risk factors, at the - 51 highest dose, the formulation exhibited deleterious effect on the hepatic tissue.
+Conclusion: The high LD{50} value indicated that the polyherbal preparations could be safe for use but its safety was negated by high presence of E coli load.
+Although the formulation showed good hypoglycaemic activity and beneficial effects on cardiovascular risk factors, at the highest dose, the formulation exhibited deleterious effect on the hepatic tissue.

-Key words: Microbial purity, acute, subchronic, toxicity, polyherbal formulation.
+Keywords: Microbial purity, acute, sub-acute, toxicity, polyherbal formulation.

-1 INTRODUCTION
+1. INTRODUCTION

 Diabetes mellitus (DM) is a group of metabolic disordered diseases resulting from absolute or relative defects in insulin secretion or action or both.
 It is defined as "a state of premature cardiovascular death which is associated with chronic hyperglycemia and also associated with blindness and renal failure" (Barnett and O'Gara, 2003).
 Oral hypoglycemic drugs including suphonylureas, biguanides and thiazolidinediones, have been employed in the treatment of the disease without achieving a total cure and are without some undesired side effects.
 Attention is, therefore, now focused on the use of alternative therapy for the disease treatment with plant and plant derived medicines as the best option.
 Plant derived medicine is known as herbal medicine and is currently being used by about 60% of the world population both in the developing and in the developed countries where modern medicines are predominantly used (Rickert et al., 1999; Ogbonnia et al., 2008).
-It is also believed to be patronized and is popularly employed in the treatment of various disease conditions especially those disease states that could not be effectively treated with orthodox medicines including DM.